DanielRichardson1/DanielRichardson1/README.md

 - Member of the Fredrick Honors College
 - In my free-time I build websites for small to medium sized businesses
 - Personal website [link](https://www.google.com)
-- I’m currently open for an Intern or a new job opportunity, this is [my resume](https://www.google.com)
+- I’m currently open for an internship or a new job opportunity, this is [my resume](https://www.google.com)

 <br><br>